Rishwyn/Random-User-Generator/README.md

 # Random User Generator

-A simple project to extract the required user data from an API using Python Requests Library and store it in a sorted CSV file.
+A simple project to generate user data from an API using Python Requests Library and store it in a sorted CSV file.

 ## API Reference